Focus on the Future: Sustaining Farm Legacy

 There are significant and detailed decisions to be made when owning a farm and building a legacy.

-Illinois Extension and Illinois Farm Bureau are here to provide resources, networking opportunities, and support through new, informative meetings designed specifically for Illinois farmland owners and agricultural stakeholders.
+Illinois Extension and Illinois Farm Bureau are here to provide resources, networking opportunities, and support through new, informative meetings designed specifically to help Illinois farmers, landowners, and stakeholders build, sustain, and share their farm's legacy.

 March 2 - Champaign